Operation: Dortmund, Germany

 Took off at 22:34hrs. from RAF Melbourne, Yorkshire.
 After a 9-day break in major operations, Bomber Command dispatched 826 aircraft to Dortmund - a record number of aircraft in a "non-1,000" raid so far in the war and the largest raid of the Battle of the Ruhr.
 The force comprised of 343 Lancasters, 199 Halifaxes, 151 Wellingtons, 120 Stirlings and 13 Mosquitoes.
 38 aircraft - 18 Halifaxes, 8 Lancasters, 6 Stirlings, 6 Wellingtons - were lost.

-(2) This was his 11th kill of his career (he had two confirmed kills on this raid alone, this Halifax DT789 and also a 214 Squadron Stirling BF478). he was killed after 31 confirmed night kills when on the 20/21st July 1944 he crashed following an interception by a Mosquito NT113 from 169 Squadron flown by W/Cmd.
-Bromley OBE DFC. and Fl/Lt.
-Truscott DFC, both of whom were also killed on the 6th September 1944 after their Mosquito VI PZ230 exploded in the air - the aircraft crashed at Acuum near Wilhelnshaven.
+This was the 11th victory of his career (he had two confirmed kills on this raid alone, this Halifax DT789 and also a 214 Squadron Stirling BF478.
+He was killed after 31 confirmed night victories when on the 20th/21st July 1944 he crashed following an interception by a Mosquito NT113 from 169 Sqn flown by Wg Cdr.
+Bromley OBE DFC. and Flt Lt.
+Truscott DFC, both of whom were also killed on the 6th September 1944 after their Mosquito VI PZ230 exploded in the air, the aircraft crashed at Acuum near Wilhelnshaven.

 Runnymede Memorial (Aircrew Remembered 2012)